PrashannaR/SwiftUI-CustomPlayground/README.md

 # SwiftUI-CustomPlayground

-This project provides custom implementations of **Toast**, **Snack Bar**, and **Back Swipe Gesture** for SwiftUI applications.
+This project provides custom implementations of **Toast**, **Snack Bar**, **Back Swipe Gesture** and **Slide Menu** for SwiftUI applications.
 These can be easily integrated into your app using the provided view modifiers.

 ## Features

 - **Toast Message**: Displays a temporary message with customizable text and background colors.
 - **Snack Bar**: A non-intrusive, temporary message view, also customizable.
 - **Back Swipe Gesture**: Enables users to navigate back by swiping from the left edge of the screen.
+- **Slide Menu**: Enables users to add a slide menu/view from leading, trailing, top and bottom edges of the screen.
 ## File Structure

 - `SwiftUI-CustomPlayground/Utils/Extensions/View.swift`: